Catherine Bandle: Education and career

-Book
+Isoperimetric Inequalities and Applications

 Bandle is the author of the book Isoperimetric Inequalities and Applications (Pitman, 1980).
 It was only the second book to study the applications of isoperimetric inequalities in mathematical physics, after the 1951 book Isoperimetric Inequalities in Mathematical Physics by George Pólya and Gábor Szegő, and at the time of its publication was considerably more up-to-date on recent developments in the subject.
 In 2023, Bandle published the book Shape Optimization - Variations of Domains and Applications together with Alfred Wagner from RWTH Aachen University.